NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 Snapshot: April 2, 2026.
 I kept both true free tiers and short trial plans here because buyers compare them side by side anyway.
 If the final cut is going into paid media, check the current export limits and commercial-use terms yourself before you build around any one tool.
 These plans move.

 That part matters because HubSpot, Wyzowl, and DataReportal all keep saying the same boring thing: short-form video is still a real channel.
-So the question is not "can I make one test clip?"
-It is "can I make ten without spending half the week fighting the free plan?"
+So the question is not "Can I make one test clip without spending half the week fighting the free plan?"
+It is "Can we make ten without spending two weeks fighting the free plan?"

 Short answer

-If I only needed a normal browser editor, I would start with FlexClip, Kapwing, and Canva.
+Short answer: I would start with FlexClip, Kapwing, and Canva.
 They are less flashy than the avatar products, but they behave more like tools a marketing team can use twice a week without getting annoyed.
+They have all the features you need to be able to get annoyed at once without getting irritated.
+They just don’t do it.
+They’re not that bad.
+They’ve got a lot of fun.
+But they’d be boring to use.
+And they

-If the test is an AI presenter on camera, HeyGen and Synthesia are the first two I would open.
+If the test were an AI presenter on camera, HeyGen and Synthesia would be the first two I would open.
 D-ID is still useful if the workflow starts from a still photo instead of a full avatar setup.
+But it’s not as useful if you start from a shot of a still picture or a full AV setup.
+It’d be nice to have a full version of the workflow.
+D-ID can be used if you want.

 If you already have a script or a blog post and just need a rough video draft, InVideo AI and Lumen5 make more sense.
 Vadoo AI is closer to that world too, especially when narration matters more than timeline control.